money-on-chain/RDOC-Contract/docs/integration/example-code-redeeming-rdoc-request.md

-# Example code redeeming RDOC Request
+# Example code redeeming USDRIF Request

 In the following example we will show how to invoke redeemStableTokenRequest using RIF On Chain contract.
-This method can recieve any amount of RDOC to redeem, but this will be processed on the next settlement.
-Check the [RDOC redeemption section](redeeming-rdocs.md) for more details.
+This method can receive any amount of USDRIF to redeem, but this will be processed on the next settlement.
+Check the [USDRIF redeemption section](redeeming-rdocs.md) for more details.

 We will use **truffle** and **testnet** network.
 You can find code examples into _/examples_ dir.